Chrisc1124/Rate-The-Review/README.md

 ></iframe>

 After running our permutation test with 10,000 repetitions, each time shuffling the long vs short labels and taking the difference in means of (long - short), we ended up with an **observed statistic** of **-0.0128** (red dotted line above), with the distribution of differences plotted above as well.
 Our negative observed statistic tells us that shorter reviews did have slightly higher ratings on average.
 Our **p-value** of **0.0001** tells us that our observed statistic is something is rarely ever seen when the long and short review labels are randomly distributed.
 With this p-value, we are able to **reject** our null hypothesis at a 0.05 significant level and can conclude that in general longer reviews are associated with lower ratings, but only by a small margin.

+---

+## Framing a Prediction Problem
+Like we mentioned earlier in this report, we wanted to dive deeper into the review texts that were curated by the reviewers.
+We wanted to look more into review sentiment, and see if we could gain a better understanding about the relationship between the way people talk about a recipe and how they review it.

+Our prediction task is a binary classification problem: determining whether a user’s review will be highly rated (rating ≥ 4) or low rated (rating < 4) based on the review text and relevant recipe attributes.
+The target variable, `highly_rated`, is a simple 0/1 indicator that captures overall sentiment—1 for positive reviews and 0 for more negative ones.
+We chose this target because it aligns closely with our platform’s goal of understanding how the content of a review relates to user satisfaction and how that information can support better recommendations and quality insights for both users and creators.

+Because the dataset is extremely imbalanced (around 94% highly rated vs. 6% low rated), we evaluate our models using F1-macro instead of accuracy.
+Accuracy would make a weak model look good—for example, predicting “highly rated” for every review already yields 94% accuracy while completely ignoring low-rated reviews.
+F1-macro avoids this problem by computing the F1-score for each class separately and then averaging them, giving minority-class performance equal weight.
+This is especially important for our application, since detecting low-rated reviews provides meaningful insight into dissatisfaction, potential recipe issues, and areas where the platform can improve user experience.

+<iframe
+  src="assets/target_distribution.html"
+  width="800"
+  height="450"
+  frameborder="0"
+></iframe>